Ramadan bazaar stallholders know rental prices in advance, do their own calculations: Edwin Tong

 Stallholders had complained about high rents which went up to $24,000, according to some.

-But Mr Tong said the stallholders knew what they would be paying and that the operator won the project through an open tender process.
+But Mr Tong said that the stallholders knew what they would be paying and that the operator won the project through an open tender process, which reflects the market price.

 “The operator of course... publishes the rates that he wants to charge.
 So no bidder (for the stalls) comes in without knowing what the rates would be.
 And that’s an important consideration.
 They have to make their own calculations, and that’s why I mentioned the market price.
 So the bidder knows in advance what the price would be, they decide.”